 What is striking, while reading this book, is the extent that state policies reflected Cosgrave’s personal inclinations.
 With the Irish language, he was game, and his government took steps to make it compulsory.
 But his own was never more than patchy and went no further than signing the minutes of Cumann na nGaedheal meetings in Irish.
 Even this token gesture was dropped after the party lost power in 1932 and he switched to signing them in English.
 He may have liked to talk about the Gaelicization of Ireland, but lacked the commitment to enforce anything substantial, much like the country in general.

 In any case, Cosgrave was more interested in balancing the books.
-He told Cumann na nGaedheal members that their priorities were to ensure “an ordered society, hard work, constant endeavour”, among others, and these Spartan tastes were reflected in the fiscal conservatism of the government.
+He told Cumann na nGaedheal members that their priorities were to ensure “an ordered society, hard work, constant endeavour”, among others, and these Spartan tastes were reflected in the fiscal conservatism of his government.

 Similarly, the Free State’s policy of integration towards ex-Unionists was as much a reflection of Cosgrave’s moderate instincts as it was a need to build a working Ireland with as much support as it could get.